Building Electromagnetic Superintelligence

 What follows is our case for electromagnetic superintelligence, what it is, why it's necessary, and how we're building it.

 In 1964, a 20-foot horn antenna sat on Crawford Hill in Holmdel, New Jersey.
-It was originally built for Project Echo, to bounce telephone signals off satellites, but by 1964, newer satellites had made it obsolete, two Bell Labs radio astronomers, Arno Penzias and Robert Wilson, inherited it for their research.
+It was originally built for Project Echo, to bounce telephone signals off satellites.
+By 1964, newer satellites had made it obsolete and two Bell Labs radio astronomers, Arno Penzias and Robert Wilson, inherited it for their research.

-Upon further investigation, the astronomers discovered that it was actually the first ever human detection of cosmic microwave background, or CMB, the faint radiation left over from the birth of the universe, for which they later won the Nobel Prize.
+Upon further investigation, the men discovered the source of the hiss was actually the first-ever human detection of cosmic microwave background radiation (CMBR).
+As it turns out, this faint radiation left over from the birth of the universe confirmed the Big Bang Theory, for which they later won the Nobel Prize.

-The product of institutional clashing of disparate artist colonies of physicists and engineers together in contact with real hardware problems.
+Their discovery and an entire era of invention at Bell Labs were a product of the institutional clashing of disparate artist colonies of physicists and engineers together in contact with real hardware problems.

-This is called talent potency, the result of aiming two unlike disciplines toward a shared goal.
+This is called what we at Arena Physica call talent potency, the result of aiming two unlike disciplines toward a shared goal.

-Since Bell Labs, every device that matters has become electromagnetically-governed.
+The by-product of the talent potency at Bell Labs was list of inventions and 11 Nobel Prizes: the transistor, UNIX, information theory, modern cellular network architecture, satellite communications, solar cells.
+Since the height of twentieth century Bell Labs, every device has become electromagnetically-governed.
 In the same time period, these artist colonies have gone their separate ways, and Bell Labs remains a high water mark for hardware innovation and development.
 No institution has recreated the same talent potency for electromagnetic invention.

 In every case, the system's performance envelope, cost structure, and failure modes are governed by the same thing: how well the process of design, development, and deployment of the device understood and accounted for electromagnetic physics.